 The ooo template you need to have in your back pocket

 You know what’s going to help you set boundaries LIKE.
 A. BOSS., manage expectations, and resist the urge to check your email 1,389 times a day?

 Yep, totally an extra step you have to take before you step out – whether it’s for a vacation, an appointment, a mental health day – but one that’s going to save you some serious sanity and time.

 See above where you’re not checking your email 1,389 times.

 Also…you won’t have to craft replies to every email once you’re back in the office, explaining where you were or what you were doing or why your response is delayed.

 And, let’s be honest: Once most people see an out-of-office, they find someone else to help them.
 (Plus…you probably gave your clients and the people you deal with on the reg a heads up you’d be gone, right?)

 Now, of course, you’re not just going to pop one of those “I’m out of the office from now until forever, returning never” messages in there.

-You’re going to intentionally write an autoresponder that sets those boundaries and makes you feel like you’ve got your ass covered.
+You’re going to intentionally write an OOO message that sets those boundaries and makes you feel like you’ve got your ass covered.